Skip to main content

 Choosing a template repository

 By default, a new assignment will create an empty repository for each team that a student creates.
 You can optionally choose a template repository as starter code for the assignment.
-For more information about template repositories, see "Creating a template repository."
+For more information, see "Create an assignment from a template repository."

 Under "Add a template repository to give students starter code", select the Select a repository drop-down, then type a search query.
 In the list of results, click the template repository you'd like to use for starter code.